teckglobal/teckglobal-brute-force-protect/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Improved settings page with links and descriptions for AbuseIPDB, reCAPTCHA, and MaxMind keys.
+* Enhanced "View Details" popup with local images and detailed sections.

 = 1.1.1 =
 * Enhanced threat intelligence with multiple feed support (AbuseIPDB and Project Honeypot) and a selector in settings.